PeriHidayatDev/perihidayatdev/README.md

 # 👨‍💻 Hi there, I'm Peri Hidayat — Flutter Developer
 <pre>
-💻 I am mainly a Flutter Developer
+💻 I am a Flutter Developer
 📱 Passionate about building cross-platform mobile apps
 🎓 I have a Bachelors in Computer Science
 📝 I have a strong interest in Mobile App Development and UI/UX Design